 Steps to Classify a Worker

-Note: When employed services were prior to January 1, 2011, a test for the old law will be used instead.
+Note: Changes were made to the applicable law, effective January 1, 2011.
+If the worker’s services were performed prior to January 1, 2011, the old law will be used instead.

 Cases that have been decided under the new law are included in the discussion of the new law's factors and conditions.
 In addition, since several conditions in the new law are the same conditions as are found in the old law, certain cases decided under the old law have been included in the discussion of those conditions.
 Also, several conditions in the new law incorporate provisions from the current law applicable to government units and nonprofit organizations.
 When cases are cited from the old law or the current law applicable to government units and nonprofit organizations, they are clearly designated as such.